Property Guides · Last updated 2 June 2026

 What is a NIE and do I need one to buy in Spain?

 A NIE (Número de Identificación de Extranjero) is your Spanish tax identification number as a foreigner.
 You cannot complete a property purchase in Spain without one.
-Apply at the Spanish consulate before travelling or at a National Police station in Spain.
+For La Linea buyers, the relevant NIE office is the National Police station in Algeciras.
+You can also apply at a Spanish consulate in the UK before travelling, or use a gestor to handle the application.

 How long does the buying process take in Spain?

 From accepted offer to completion, typically 4 to 8 weeks.
-It can be faster if both parties are ready and the legal checks are clean.
-Getting your NIE in advance speeds things up significantly.
+It can move faster if both parties are prepared and the legal title checks come back clean.
+Obtaining your NIE before you begin your property search removes one of the main causes of delay.

 Ethan Roworth